groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-information/_index.md

 - **Detect file format Java** to apply format‑specific logic.
 - Provide users with accurate information (e.g., “Your PDF has 12 pages”).

-## How to Extract Metadata from Documents Using GroupDocs.Annotation
+## How to Validate File Type Java and Extract Metadata from Documents Using GroupDocs.Annotation

 GroupDocs.Annotation offers a straightforward `DocumentInfo` class that returns all relevant properties in a single call.
 Below is the typical workflow: